 Not all providers are good at all services

 I learned the hard way that a company that’s good at one thing may not be good at others.
-We took a too-good-to-be-true package from one company we were successfully dealing with.
-We already had their landline phone service which, though pricey, was excellent.
+We took a too-good-to-be-true package from one company we were successfully dealing with up to that point – AT&T. We already had their landline phone service which, though pricey, was excellent.
 When they came around bearing gifts with an internet and cable TV package we jumped.
 The option to add our phones into the package at a substantial discount was open, but given my normal hesitation in this area, we decided to wait before combining.

-Needless to say we severed all ties with that company, including the excellent but pricey phone service.
+Needless to say we severed all ties with AT&T, including the excellent but pricey phone service.
 Wiser for having been burned, we returned to our policy of spreading our services over several providers.